Tiamat (Dungeons & Dragons)

 Tiamat is a supremely strong and powerful 5-headed draconic goddess in the Dungeons & Dragons role-playing game.
 The name is taken from Tiamat, a goddess in ancient Mesopotamian mythology.
-She is the queen and mother of evil dragons and a member of the default pantheon of Dungeons & Dragons gods.
+She is the queen and mother of the evil chromatic dragons and a member of the default pantheon of Dungeons & Dragons gods.
 Her symbol is a five-headed dragon.

 Publication history

 Dungeons & Dragons

 The character was introduced to the game in its first supplement, Greyhawk (1975), by Gary Gygax and Rob Kuntz.
 In this book, she was only known as "the Dragon Queen" and "the Chromatic Dragon".
 She was described, but she did not yet have a personal name.

 Advanced Dungeons & Dragons

 The character appears in the first edition Monster Manual (1977).
 In this book, the Chromatic Dragon was given the personal name, "Tiamat" and is stated to rule "the first plane of the Nine Hells where she spawns all of evil dragonkind".
 Tiamat, the Chromatic Dragon, Queen of Evil Dragonkind, is further described in Dragon #38 (1980).
 In the first edition of Deities & Demigods (1980) she is mentioned under the entry for the Babylonian god Marduk ("His battles with Tiamat are legendary."), formally connecting her with the Babylonian Tiamat.
 Tiamat's role as ruler of Avernus, the first layer of the Nine Hells, is detailed in Ed Greenwood's article, "The Nine Hells Part I", in Dragon #75 (1983).
 Tiamat's role in the outer planes is detailed in the first edition Manual of the Planes (1987).

 In module H4 The Throne of Bloodstone (1988), Bahamut tells the player characters that the Wand of Orcus can only be destroyed if it is "steeped in the black and foul blood from the heart of Tiamat, the Queen of Darkness", although if killed Tiamat and the wand will be removed from the current plane of existence for centuries, but will eventually return to existence.